Archive: October, 2010

 Dinner with René Redzepi

-Nathan, Max and I recently had the pleasure of meeting chef René Redzepi from Noma while he was in Seattle promoting his wonderful new book Noma: Time and Place in Nordic Cuisine.
-I really admire what René set out to accomplish at Noma and I am impressed by his well-deserved success.
+Nathan, Max, and I recently had the pleasure of meeting chef René Redzepi from Noma while he was in Seattle promoting his wonderful new book, Noma: Time and Place in Nordic Cuisine.
+I really admire what René set out to accomplish at Noma and am impressed by his well-deserved success.
 René’s sincerity and passion are apparent when you talk to him.
-And—while he is perfectly fluent in English—his modesty and restraint constantly reminded me that he is very much a Dane.
+And, while he is perfectly fluent in English, his modesty and restraint constantly reminds me that he is very much a Dane.

 Not Your Average Carrot Soup

-At last month’s International Food Bloggers Convention in Seattle, the Modernist Cuisine team prepared a dish they (rather modestly) described as carrot soup for the kickoff reception.
-Before heading downtown with the team, I caught Maxime Bilet and Anjana Shanker at The Cooking Lab and asked them to describe the dish they were preparing for the reception.
+At August’s International Food Bloggers Convention (IFBC) in Seattle, the Modernist Cuisine team prepared a dish they (rather modestly) described as carrot soup for the kickoff reception.
+Before heading downtown with the team, I caught Maxime “Max” Bilet and Anjana Shanker at The Cooking Lab and asked them to describe the dish they were preparing for the reception.